-Grant applications are be evaluated based on how well they address each of the Fund’s grantmaking goals:
+Grant applications will be evaluated based on how well they address all three of these Persistence Fund goals:

 - Actively engaging those affected by a problem in the process of identifying and pursuing solutions.

-Fund for Idaho supports strategic issue and policy change work by organizations working in the following areas:
+The Persistence Fund supports strategic issue and policy change work by groups organizing in these areas:

-- Environmental Integrity: Protecting land & people from contamination, fostering informed consumer choices, and promoting renewable energy development.
+- Environmental Integrity: Protecting land & people from contamination and destruction.

 An organization must meet all of the following criteria to be eligible for a grant from Fund for Idaho: